m5stack/m5-docs/docs/en/api/power.md

 **Description:**

-Set mode of automatically shut down.
+This function sets/unsets to disable the automatic shutdown.

 **Function argument**

-true:when the current is too small, ip5306 will *not* automatically shut down. false:when the current is too small, ip5306 will automatically shut down.
+true: When the current is too small, IP5306 will *not* automatically shutdown,
+false: When the current is too small, IP5306 will automatically shutdown.

 **Function return value**

-true: controll success.
+true: Control success,
-false: control failure.
+false: Control failure.

 **Definition:**